Booking “A-Head,” Cancellation-Watching, Headaches and Other Painful Stuff

 If you have tried to make appointments with me (Paddy), you will see a busy online calendar.
 Most of the folk I visit with book several weeks or a couple of months in advance.
 And, they book 3-5 sequential appointments to make sure that they get the times they wish.

 I recommend that couples, families and individuals work to obtain appointments every 2nd week for several months.
 Booking ahead is the only way this works.
 This takes planning.
 It is head-work.
-Since I only work Mondays and Thursdays, my limited schedule makes it difficult for some to get the time they wish.
+Since I only work Mondays and Thursdays (and some Friday mornings), my limited schedule makes it difficult for some to get the time they wish.
 If you use your head, it should work out okay.

 I know that not getting hoped-for appointments is frustrating.
 I have had a few headaches over this as well.
 I respect your time and the effort it takes to create these visits.
 And you do create the visits – I don’t.

 Some kindly folk ask, “Why don’t you add a day or so?”
-I go on and on about my grandchildren and how they need me (etc.), or how old I am.
+I go on and on about my grandchildren and how they need me (etc.), or how old I am and how I like my folding e-bikes.
 So don’t ask.
 You will get a sermon.

 Did you notice that I don’t have a lovely admin person answering your calls?
 But the good news is that my online booking pro never sleeps or takes lunch breaks and works on stat holidays.
 You can book any time you want.
 My booking system will never get mad at you.
 You can also cancel appointments without guilt (but give me 48 hours or time to replace the hour) and reschedule around your exercise class.